SUMTER, SOUTH CAROLINA

 “Don’t think of it as breaking news,” I said, trying to calm his nerves.
 “Think of it as recording history.”
 What I probably meant to say was, “listen man, you’re a nobody, I’m a nobody and nobody but the campaign staff needs this information to get out that quickly,” but that didn’t seem like the right kind of thing to say in the moment.
 So I went with the bit about history.

-There’s a pre-event fear that hammers at the back of every reporters mind to a beat that sounds a lot like: ‘what if nothing interesting happens?’
+We were both feeling the same set of emotions.
+A fear that reels at the back of every reporters mind to a beat that sounds a lot like: ‘what if nothing interesting happens?’
 Photographers hope to capture something more than the same thousand photos they’ve already taken of the candidate.
 Writers look for a stand out moment they can hammer out on their laptop in the back of the room.
 Few of these people are ever really given the time reflect on what they’ve seen.

 If anything has truly changed since 1972, when Crouse filed his weekly reports, it’s that no one is ever afforded the time to think between stories.
 At some point in the last fifty years the national press decided that every waking breath is worth reporting.
 So the news is reported as it happens.
 If it’s not your byline, then it’s someone else’s.
 A press secretary will leak it.
 The president will tweet it.